 A fine French sculptural mantel clock with conical pendulum, Farcot and Laurent circa 1870

-The moulded break front black marble base has scrolls to the sides.
+The break front black marble base has fine mouldings and scrolls to the sides.
 It is surmounted by a finely cast and chiseled sculpture of an elegant lady.
 The beautifully patinated bronze is signed Laurent on the gilt base.
-She holds a gilt hour glass in the one hand.
-In the other she holds the gilt conical pendulum with a blue bob adourned with gilt stars.
+She is holding a gilt hour glass in the one hand.
+In the other raised hand she is holding the gilt conical pendulum with a blue bob adourned with gilt stars.

 The movement is driven by spring barrels and has a duration of 8 days.
-It strikes the hours and half hours on a bell.
-The front plate is skeletonised and visible through the center of the dial.
+It strikes the hours and half hours on a bell by means of rack striking.
+The front plate is partly skeletonized which shows the working of the movement through the center of the dial.

 The silvered chapter ring is set in a gilt bronze cartouche and has gilt applied Roman numerals.
 The hands are made of blued steel.